victordiaz/PHONK/README.md

 ## Get Involved
 - Write about it
-- Make something with PHONK.io and tell me about.
+- Make something with PHONK.io and tell me about it.
 I would love to know how you use it.
 (Github, e-mail, etc)
 - Have a look at the [issues](https://github.com/victordiaz/phonk/issues)

 ## Roadmap